Overview

 A workload represents a backend application such as a microservice.
 It is comprised of one or multiple containers.
 Containers making up the workload communicate freely on localhost.

-Workloads run in Control Plane’s AWS, Azure, and GCP accounts, where clouds/regions are determined by the GVC definition.
+Workloads run in Control Plane’s AWS, Azure, GCP accounts or in your own Custom Location (BYOK), where clouds/regions are determined by the GVC definition.
 Your workload may run only in a single region of one cloud, or across many regions of all the three clouds – completely up to the GVC definition.
 Requests are routed to the nearest healthy location.

 Workloads are managed using a common interface, regardless of cloud providers.
 Workload log data is consolidated for easy retrieval and analysis.
 It means that a particular workload can be operating on AWS, Azure and GCP, yet its log – across instances/providers is accessed using a single API/CLI/UI/Grafana operation.